Ssnibles/i3-dotfiles/README.md

 ## 📝 To-Do:

 - [ ] 👾 Make Config More universal
+- [ ] 🪟 Add support for the i3 WM (ontop of hyprland)
-- [ ] 📜 Create Install script for dependencies and other things
+- [x] 📜 Create Install script for dependencies and other things
-- [ ] 🌈 Extend theme support for Doom Emacs
-- [ ] 🖥️ Add theme for greeter (SDDM & greetd)
 - [x] 💻 Add theme for Bash and Zsh

 # 🚀 How to Setup